-Best Practices In Managing Child and Adolescent Behavioral Health Emergencies - $39.00
+Best Practices in Managing Child and Adolescent Behavioral Health Emergencies (Pharmacology CME) - $49.00

 Publication Date: January 2018 (Volume 15, Number 1)

-CME: This issue includes 4 AMA PRA Category 1 CreditsTM, 4 ACEP Category I credits, 4 AAP Prescribed credits, and 4 AOA Category 2-A or 2-B credits.
+CME Credits: 4 AMA PRA Category 1 Credits™, 4 ACEP Category I Credits, 4 AAFP Prescribed Credits, 4 AOA Category 2-A or 2-B Credits.
+CME expires 1/1/2021

 Behavioral health emergencies most commonly present as depression, suicidal behavior, aggression, and severe disorganization.
 Emergency clinicians should avoid relying solely on past medical history or previous psychiatric diagnoses that might prematurely rule out medical pathologies.
 Treatments for behavioral health emergencies consist of de-escalation interventions aimed at preventing agitation, aggression, and harm.
 This issue reviews medical pathologies and underlying causes that can result in psychiatric presentations and summarizes evidence-based practices to evaluate, manage, and refer patients with behavioral health emergencies.